AndreaPuffo/uncertain_cegis/README.md

 2. Is-sat runs on `Python 3.11`, `jax 0.4` and `mosek 10.2.` .
 We provide installation instructions which are not OS-dependent, such that the code can be run on diverse computational platforms.
-The results were generate on the following OSs:
+The results were generate and verified on the following OSs:

 |  | OS |
 | :---:   | :---: |